Greece Foodies

 Where is Mykonos located?

 Mykonos is a Greek island in the Aegean Sea that is part of the Cycladic group.
-Mykonos is located around 150 kilometers southeast of Athens, 150 kilometers north of Santorini, and 230 kilometers north of Crete.
+Mykonos is 150 kilometers southeast of Athens, 150 kilometers north of Santorini, and 230 kilometers north of Crete.
 Flights to Mykonos take four hours from London, three and a half hours from Paris, two hours from Rome, and forty minutes from Athens.

 A brief history of Mykonos: